 If you are a Windows user and have assessed Windows Event logs before, you may already know that the operating system records and registers these logs across five areas:

-In this article we are going to show you how to access your Windows Event Logs, how to open the Event Log files, and how to open large EVTX files the easy way using Gigasheet!
+In this article we are going to show you how to access your Windows Event Logs, how to open the Event Log files, and how to open large EVTX files online using Gigasheet!

 You can access these logs using Windows Event Viewer.
 To access Windows Event logs, first, look up “Event Viewer” using the Search feature, or press Windows + R on your keyboard to launch Windows Run, type in “eventvwr” and hit “Ok.”